TUKUA

 Episode 1

 What motivates literally thousands of people to travel hundreds of miles week in, week out, for no pay, in their own time for months on end, for maybe, only 25 minutes on stage.
-Tukua was at Te Matatini, the Māori kapa haka Olympics finals day to find out.
+TUKUA was at Te Matatini, the Māori kapa haka Olympics finals day to find out.

-Introducing: Tukua
+Introducing: TUKUA

 Trailer

-Tukua is an arts and cultural panel show that explores an intergenerational response through a Māori lens.
-The panel is 75-year-old arts activist and author, Ngahuia Te Awekotuku, Gen X sculptor Brett Graham and 24-year-old standup comedian, Kura Turuwhenua.
-The focus is on Māori and Pasifika artists but no-one is safe from the Tukua lens.
+TUKUA is an arts-and-cultural panel show that explores an intergenerational response through a Māori lens.
+The panel is 75-year-old arts activist and author, Ngāhuia Te Awekōtuku, Gen X sculptor Brett Graham, and 24-year-old standup comedian, Kura Turuwhenua.
+The focus is on Māori and Pasifika artists but no-one is safe from the TUKUA lens.

 Image of Kura Turuwhenua, Brett Graham and Ngahuia Te Awekotuku smiling with te reo Maori word "Tukua" in neon blue behind them.